Nishat091/stunning-eureka/README.md

 # student-demo

-this is a project that contain some information for student data
+this is my first repo
+auhtor-nishat jahan